Mahindra United FC: Disbanding the club

-In 2010, it was announced that club will be disbanded after the end of the 2009–10 I-League.
-The decision was a major blow for football in Mumbai, and financial reason was one of the main factors behind it.
-Alan Durante, the chairman of Mahindra United, who's been with the team since 1991 and under whom Mahindra have won almost everything in Indian football, said it wasn't about costs.
+In 2010, it was announced that the club will be disbanded after the end of the 2009–10 I-League.
+The decision was a major blow for football in Mumbai, and financial reasons were one of the main factors behind it.
+Alan Durante, the chairman of Mahindra United, who had been with the team since 1991 and under whom Mahindra have won almost everything in Indian football, said it wasn't about costs.

-Ruzbeh Irani, executive vice-president of the club, said: “It was in line with our group’s philosophy and shift, from taking part in professional sport to developing it.
-We feel we can make much difference to sport in India at the school level in football, instead of running a professional team”.
+Ruzbeh Irani, executive vice-president of the club, said: "It was in line with our group's philosophy and shift, from taking part in professional sport to developing it.
+We feel we can make much difference to sport in India at the school level in football, instead of running a professional team."
+Due to the dysfunction of Mahindra United, the All India Football Federation allowed AIFF XI to take part in I-League directly.

 Achievements

 Overall

-Mahindra United had won almost all the major competitions in India.
-It was the only team from Mumbai to win Durand Cup, the second oldest football competition in the world, twice.
-It was also the first team from Maharashtra to win the Harwood League and Nadkarni Cup three times in a row.
-The club has also been two times winner of IFA Shield and Federation Cup.
+Mahindra United had won almost all the major competitions in India until its dissolution.
+The club was one-time winner of the National Football League.
+It was also the first team from Maharashtra to win the Harwood League and Nadkarni Cup three times in a row, and also first team from the state to compete in domestic highest division.
+The club has also been two-time winner of IFA Shield and Federation Cup.
 There are several other championships like Mammen Mappillai Cup, Rovers Cup, Chief Minister's Cup and Super Cup where Mahindra United has registered victories.